tomifuchi/frontendmentor-product-review-component/README.md

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)

+## My take on this challenge

+It seems like I need to work more on how to presents pictures on multiple device, I feel like it could be better.
+Otherwise if not pixel perfectly accurate, I think this is a pretty decent take on this challenge.

+I don't know if I should use rems/ems instead of px ?

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.